karandeep-singh-cloud/MyRepo/README.md

+# Overview :-

+**>** This lab is divided into two sections: one for Azure Hands-on Lab and another for AWS Hands-on Lab.
+Let's begin with the Azure lab first and then we will move forward with AWS.

 # Steps to be followed by the user to activate and access lab on Azure.

 **1**	:User can click on the first lab and once the user clicks on the lab, another tab will be opened with the launch lab button.